druzsan/justetf-scraping/README.md

 ...
 ```

 So you can react to quote change.
-Again, only Gettex exchange and Euro currency are supported.
 The update frequency cannot be controlled.
 No updates besides the initial quote will be received outside of trade hours.

 ### 🔍 Scrape ETF Profile Data